umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/data/data-types/README.md

 ## What is a Data Type?

-A Data Type can be something basic (TextString, Number, True/False and so on) or it can be more complex (Multi Node Tree Picker, Image Cropper, Block Grid and so on).
+A Data Type can be something basic such as TextString, Number, True/False and so on.
+Or it can be more complex such as Multi Node Tree Picker, Image Cropper, Block Grid and so on.

 The Data Type references a Property Editor and if the Property Editor has settings these are configured on the Data Type.
 This means you can have multiple Data Types referencing the same Property Editor.